-A child who is anxious or stressed is likely to remain so as an adult.
+A child who is anxious is likely to remain so as an adult.
 They will have difficulties in relationships, tend to isolate themselves, and have trouble taking on new challenges or projects.
 Fears may keep him or her locked up and prevent them from achieving their potential.
-So how can you help your child reduce stress?

 Stories and tales allow children to better control their emotions and to deal with frightening situations.
 They then identify with the characters that will serve as a reference in the future.
 Note that reading groups can also be great for them.
 Together, the children exchange their opinions and their different perceptions of risky situations.

 For a young child, opt for books with pictures that facilitate integration and learning.

 Encourage them on a daily basis with phrases such as "Thank you for helping me", "You should be proud of yourself"...
 Don't hesitate to repeat motivating phrases to them, which you can also hang up in their bedroom if they wish.

 > Discover my open letter to my kids